SCLOUD-PTE-LTD/docs/api/common/sdk.md

 <b>(1) For GO SDK Demo, please refer to the following steps:</b>

-Note: For more help, you can view the GO SDK documentation
+> For more help, you can view the GO SDK documentation

 - Save the request code as `main.go`
 - Execute `go mod init main`